Become a Vendor

 The Prescott Farmers Market welcomes growers from Yavapai County as well as other counties in Arizona.
 All products sold at the market must be grown and/or produced by the vendor.
 No reselling is permitted.
 Food vendors from Arizona are also welcome: all processed food must contain a minimum of 10% AZ-grown ingredients; crafts must contain a minimum of 80% locally-grown or wild-harvested products.
 All vendor applications must be reviewed by the Market Manager and are subject to inspection at any point during the season.
 Applicants must be accepted in writing before they can attend the Prescott Farmers Market.
 Applicants who are denied will receive a full refund.
 For detailed information about becoming a vendor, please read our Rules and Regulations.

 Growers of fruits, vegetables, herbs and tree nuts, and raisers of livestock are required to sell their own products at the markets.
-Reselling is NOT permitted.
+Reselling is NEVER permitted.

 If you are looking to take your backyard garden to the next level in order to sell at the market, but aren’t quite sure if you can make it work, please consider applying to sell at the Community Booth.
-See PFM Rules and Regulations for details and submit a vendor interest form for more information.
+See the Community Booth section below to begin the process and receive more information.